Disney Cruise Line Frequently Asked Questions – General Cruise Information

 Disney Cruise Line has a convenient “cash-free” system on board.
 When guests check-in, a credit card is put on file for charging privileges throughout the cruise.
 Any purchases on the ship, including beverage services, spa, salon services, photography, medical and laundry services, purchases from retail shops, gratuities, and any item or service of a personal nature must be charged to your room charge.
 All charges will be settled prior to debarkation from the ship by cash, personal check (with proper ID), traveler’s checks, Disney Dollars, or major credit card.
 Guests paying by a method other than the credit card on file will settle with guest services the evening before the end of the cruise.

 In the Bahamas and the Caribbean, U.S. dollars and major credit cards are accepted almost everywhere.
-European itineraries may require local currency for expenses in port and pre- and post-cruise.
+European and Canadian itineraries may require local currency for expenses in port and pre- and post-cruise.

 For pricing and information contact The Magic For Less Travel